Noori is born on 2018 in São Paulo, Brazil

 "We revisit the wood stove through design, with the concern of giving more than one function to the same object and still fulfill the role of aggregator," explains Pliny Ruschi.
 "As if you could pause time and bring nature closer," he adds.

 Starting from this ratio and with a problem to be solved - how to design a Rocket Stove that combines a barbecue, an oven and a heater - the scribbles started.

-Designs, prototypes, supplier search, research, more drawings, and more challenges: in addition to the joining of their functions it was necessary to create a way in which the refractory concrete would not only resist heat, which could reach about 400 degrees celsius, but also to be moved, avoiding cracks, since the idea was also that of a mobile equipment.
+Designs, prototypes, supplier search, research, more drawings, and more challenges: in addition to the joining of their functions it was necessary to create a way in which the refractory concrete would not only resist heat, which could reach about 400 degrees celsius, but also to be moved, since the idea was also that of a mobile equipment.

 The first step was the development of the refractory body.
 Several studies were done with different recipes over an entire year of testing.

 "The goal was to design a product where a Ragu, a Feijoada, a Pasta, a Pizza, grilled vegetables and a meat could be prepared.
-We wanted to break with the limitations of a standard barbecue, " reveals Duda Gayotto.
+We wanted to break with the limitations of a standard barbecue, " reveals Eduardo Gayotto.